-Water supply comes from five active groundwater wells within the Mojave River Groundwater Basin with a total discharge capacity of about 5,835 gallons per minute (GPM).
-This is their only supply and there are no future plans at this time for new supply sources.
-CSA 64's service area lies within Mojave Water Agency's (MWA) service area, which was established in 1960 as the Watermaster of the Mojave River Groundwater Basin and other nearby basins to monitor and regulate the health of the aquifers while ensuring sufficient water availability for the retail agencies dependent on groundwater resources.
-MWA implements the Mojave Basin Area Judgement that adjudicated the rights to produce water from the available natural water supply.
+Water supply comes from five active groundwater wells within the Mojave River Groundwater Basin with a total discharge capacity of about 2,932 gallons per minute (GPM).
+This is their only supply but there are future plans to drill a new supply well #6 and to build a two (2) MG reservoir at the 3A tank site (Engineering Resources of Southern California, 2017).
+This new well increases pumping capacity but does not affect CSA 70J's pumping rights.
+CSA 70J's service area lies within Mojave Water Agency's (MWA) service area, which was established in 1960.
+The Watermaster of the Mojave River Groundwater Basin and other nearby basins monitor and regulate the health of the aquifers while ensuring sufficient water availability for the retail agencies dependent on groundwater resources.
+The MWA Watermaster implements the Mojave Basin Area Judgement that adjudicated the rights to produce water from the available natural water supply.
 As a contract agency of the SWP, the Watermaster also acts as wholesale water provider of imported SWP water for replenishment of the Mojave Groundwater Basin.